Total Law

 Request a call back from our immigration experts

-The health and care worker visa is a visa category for foreign health professionals to travel abroad to live and work in the UK.
+The health and care worker visa is a visa category for foreign health professionals to live and work in the UK.

 This visa incentives workers in specific health care occupations to work in the UK by offering reduced visa fees to medical professionals versus the skilled worker visa.